FabioNavarro-GRC/Aerospace-Cybersecurity-Lab/README.md

 - **Ground Segment:** Raspberry Pi 4 acting as the On-Board Computer (OBC) and primary transceiver.
 - **Auditing Tools:** RTL-SDR v4 and HackRF One for RF spectrum analysis and traffic sniffing.

+## Security Implementation
+To ensure the integrity and confidentiality of the telemetry data, this project implements AES-128 (ECB Mode) symmetric encryption:
+End-to-End Encryption: Data is encrypted on the source before transmission and decrypted at the destination.
+Obfuscation: Base64 encoding is utilized to protect the encrypted binary payload during transit.
+Credential Management: Sensitive API keys are isolated in a local config.py file, excluded from version control to prevent leaks.

 ## Learning Roadmap
 - [ ] **Phase 1: Hardware Integration.** Assembly, soldering, and configuration of the FlatSat nodes.
-- [ ] **Phase 2: Telemetry Link.** Implementation of UART serial protocols for robust data transmission.
+- [X] **Phase 2: Telemetry Link.** Implementation of UART serial protocols for robust data transmission.
 - [ ] **Phase 3: RF Auditing.** Signal analysis in the 433MHz band using SDR to detect information leakage.
 - [ ] **Phase 4: Resilience & Defense.** Investigation of common attacks (Jamming, Spoofing) and development of lightweight encryption/authentication mechanisms.